sdc17/UPop/README.md

 <img src="UPop.png" width="800">

-Official implementation of ICML'23 [paper](https://arxiv.org/abs/2301.13741): Unified and Progressive Pruning for Compressing Vision-Language Transformers.
+Official implementation of [UPop paper](https://arxiv.org/abs/2301.13741): Unified and Progressive Pruning for Compressing Vision-Language Transformers.
 The code is tested on Pytorch 1.11.0, and the dependencies can be installed by <pre/> conda install --yes --file requirements.txt </pre>

+### What's New
+* Jun 2023, We proposed a new framework CrossGET for accelerating vision-language Transformers. [paper](https://arxiv.org/pdf/2305.17455.pdf).
+[Code(coming soon)](https://github.com/sdc17/CrossGET).

+* Jun 2023, We released implementation, scripts, checkpoints, and logs of UPop.

+* Apr 2023, Our work UPop: Unified and Progressive Pruning for Compressing Vision-Language Transformers was accepted by ICML 2023.

 ### Visual Reasoning on the NLVR2 Dataset